ChyKusuma/SPHINXHybridKeyV2/README.md

 ### The Purpose

-This code is alternative [SPHINXHybridKey](https://github.com/SPHINX-HUB-ORG/SPHINXHybridKey) as further consideration.
+This code is alternative for [SPHINXHybridKey](https://github.com/SPHINX-HUB-ORG/SPHINXHybridKey) as further consideration.

 The combination of Curve448 and Kyber1024 in a hybrid key exchange is designed to harness the unique strengths of each algorithm, resulting in a more robust and versatile cryptographic solution.